Page updated 3rd June 2018

 The market hall was closed by the city council in 2005 and was reopened in a £1.8 million refit as FoodeaZe, an in season, food market in late 2006.
 The smell when you walked in of fresh produce and ham, cheese and bread was very welcoming.
 It was hidden away, but worth a visit.
 The location and the opening of the first stage of the new Princesshay development meant a lower than expected trade, and FoodeaZe went into administration in May 2007.
 George's reverted to its original name of the Corn Exchange in 2007.

 "There was another character when I was a diddy going to school; I think he was a tramp, a roadster and his second home was in the police station.
 His mode of getting in there was smashing the glass windows in the public toilets that were in Milk Street.
 They'd put him in there for a week then he'd come out and have a couple of jugs of cider and smash another one just to get put back inside.
 In the end they got so used to him they just took him for granted.
 It was his way of getting a bed and a meal.

 Most Saturday afternoons you could see an exhibition by a fellow that went under the name of Ginger the Sword Swallower.
 This took place exactly outside the toilets in Milk Street."

-The alley that was Milk Street with the entrance to FoodeaZe.
+The alley is still named Milk Street with the entrance to FoodeaZe.
 The top of the open car parking, right, is approximately where the water conduit was positioned.

 │ Top of Page │